HadrienG2/phalanstery/README.md

 the number of underlying OS threads to a reasonable amount (typically more or less the amount of CPU cores or hardware threads on the host).

-The low-level interface to this specific library is heavily influenced by the design of out-of-order OpenCL command queues, which I feel provide a very elegant model for asynchronous computation, that has proven to be portable to a very wide range of hardware configurations.
-Another major source of inspiration is HPX.
+The low-level interface to this specific library was heavily influenced by the design of out-of-order OpenCL command queues, which I feel provide a very elegant model for asynchronous computation, that has proven to be portable to a very wide range of hardware configurations.
+A higher-level source of inspiration is HPX.

 ### Events